Attorney Michael Hoffman has found several issues with the New Jersey Cannabis Regulatory Commission’s (CRC) methodology to determine Impact Zones.

 “That goes against the legislative intent in Sections 3 and 4 of the Impact Zone definition in the statute,” Hoffman said.

-He believed that the methodology described by the CRC in the report would exclude any towns from Monmouth or Ocean County.
+He believed that the methodology described by the CRC in the report excludes towns in Monmouth and Ocean County.

 “The exclusion of the statutory requirements of county class in the analysis adds a significant problematic cloud over the results,” Hoffman said.